-Important next steps for us to be involved:
+Important steps for us to continue to be involved:

-- Contribute for the first time to Hearts of Generosity (HOG Link).
+- Contribute for the first time to Hearts of Generosity.
 Every dollar committed puts us in a better financial position to what God is leading us to.

 - Pray for wisdom, discernment, and clarity for our Pastor Nominating Committee (PNC).
 Praise God for the clarity He has given to our search team by way of onsite conversations.
 Continue to pray for our search team, as they prepare to evaluate new candidates the Lord will provide.